The only constant in the world of digital marketing is change.

 According to Deloitte, more and more consumers are arming themselves with product knowledge that they’ve discovered on the internet.
 As a result, when they enter a store they often already know what they are going to buy.

 No wonder why popular bloggers, vloggers and trusted product reviewers are increasingly sought after by brands that want to promote their products.
-This report from Group High shows how a growing number of these content creators admit to offering their service in exchange for money.
+A report from Group High shows how a growing number of these content creators admit to offering their service in exchange for money.

 5. Data-Driven Marketing